ActionWidget

 Widgets that Accept Blocks

-The panel widget we are building requires a title
+The panel widget we are building requires a title and a block that defines the

 widgets content.